 Guiltless kids’ games turn deadly in the Korean series that is No. 1 on Netflix.

-The No. 1 show on Netflix right now is a Korean series with an odd name.
+The No. 1 show on Netflix right now is a Korean series with an odd name sounding like a random fishing app.
 Squid Game is an upsetting nine-episode series about a reality where children’s games go dangerous.
 Squid Game is the primary Korean dramatization to hit the No. 1 spot on Netflix, arriving at the achievement only four days after its delivery, and presently denotes the organization’s greatest series dispatch of all time.
+All the crew had to take cyber security courses so they can keep the show secretly until the premier.
 It’s wicked and brutal, but on the other hand, it’s habit-forming and exceptionally binge-able.
 This is what to think about the ridiculously well-known show.

 Caution: Minor spoilers ahead, however, I’ll just clarify the nuts and bolts of the show, not who lives or kicks the bucket.